Can a White Person Become Black?

 Wanting to change one’s race from White to Black is not easy, and there are no road maps on how to do it “right.”
 There are no examples, no role models, no Race Change Information Centers, no communities of similar others for support.
-In a situation like this it is inevitable that problems will arise, mistakes will be made, and face-saving measures may be employed.
-In other words, one can’t make a change like this and tell “the truth” to everyone’s satisfaction.
+In a situation like this, it is inevitable that problems will arise, mistakes will be made, and face-saving measures may be employed.
+One can’t make a change like this and tell “the truth” to everyone’s satisfaction.

 Is it wrong to want to become Black?

-My question is this – what is so wrong with Blackness that our culture vilifies a person for trying to become Black?
+My question: What is so wrong with Blackness that our culture vilifies a person for trying to become Black?
 The real issue is that switching from White to Black defies the unspoken social order and therefore elicits social punishment.
 Dolezal's parents were so distressed with her “downgrade” that they needed to publicly “out” and humiliate her.
 After all, why would someone walk away from their genetic gift of all that wonderful Whiteness?

 Ingraham, C. (2014, December 22).
 A lot of Southern whites are a little bit black.
 The Washington Post. http://www.washingtonpost.com/blogs/wonkblog/wp/2014/12/22/a-lot-of-southern-whites-are-a-little-bit-black/